Henry II of France: Early years

-Henry was born in the royal Château de Saint-Germain-en-Laye, near Paris, the son of King Francis I and Claude, Duchess of Brittany, daughter of Louis XII of France and Anne, Duchess of Brittany.
-Francis and Claude were second cousins, both had Louis I, Duke of Orléans, as a patrilineal great-grandfather, and their marriage strengthened the family's claim to the throne.
+Henry was born in the royal Château de Saint-Germain-en-Laye, near Paris, the son of King Francis I and Claude, Duchess of Brittany, daughter of King Louis XII and Anne, Duchess of Brittany.
+Francis and Claude were second cousins; both had Louis I, Duke of Orléans, as a patrilineal great-grandfather, and their marriage strengthened the family's claim to the throne.

 Henry's father was captured at the Battle of Pavia in 1525 by the forces of the Holy Roman Emperor Charles V, and held prisoner in Spain.
 To obtain his release, it was agreed that Henry and his older brother Francis be sent to Spain in his place.
 They remained in captivity for over four years.

 Henry married Catherine de' Medici, a member of the ruling family of Florence, on 28 October 1533, when they were both fourteen years old.
-The wedding was officiated by Pope Clement VII.
+The wedding was officiated by Pope Clement VII, himself a Medici.
 At this time, Henry's brother Francis was alive and there was little prospect of Henry coming to the throne.
 The following year, he became romantically involved with a thirty-five-year-old widow, Diane de Poitiers.
-Henry and Diane had always been very close: the young lady had fondly embraced Henry on the day he, as a 7-year-old child, set off to captivity in Spain, and the bond had been renewed after his return to France.
-At the tournament to honor his father's new bride, Eleanor, in 1531, Henry and Francis dressed as chevaliers, and Henry wore Diane's colors.
+Henry and Diane had always been very close: the woman had fondly embraced Henry on the day he, as a seven-year-old child, set off to captivity in Spain, and the bond had been renewed after his return to France.
+At the tournament to honour his father's new bride, Eleanor, in 1531, Henry and Francis dressed as chevaliers, and Henry wore Diane's colors.

 Extremely confident, mature and intelligent, Diane left Catherine powerless to intervene.
 She did, however, insist that Henry sleep with Catherine in order to produce heirs to the throne.
+The couple struggled to produce an heir in the first decade of their marriage but the physician Jean Fernel, who may have noticed slight abnormalities in the couple's sexual organs, advised them how to solve the problem.
+However, he denied ever providing such advice.

 When his elder brother Francis died in 1536 after a game of tennis, Henry became heir apparent to the throne.

-His attachment to Diane caused a breach with his father in 1544; the royal mistress Anne de Pisseleu d'Heilly persuaded Francis that Henry and Diane were intriguing on behalf of the Constable Montmorency, who had been banished from court in 1540.
+His attachment to Diane caused a breach with his father in 1544; the royal mistress Anne de Pisseleu d'Heilly persuaded Francis that Henry and Diane were conspiring on behalf of the Constable Montmorency, who had been banished from court in 1540.
 Francis banished Diane from court.
-Henry also withdrew to the chateau of Anet; father and son were reconciled in 1545.
+Henry also withdrew to the Château d'Anet; father and son were reconciled in 1545.

 He succeeded his father on his 28th birthday and was crowned King of France on 25 July 1547 at Reims Cathedral.